Who’s running our social media accounts? Us, or our social conditioning?

-Yesterday I had a question: how long, on person X’s Instagram feed, until I see a person of colour?
+Yesterday I was thinking about something that happened a few years ago and got to wondering: how long, on person X’s Instagram feed, until I see a person of colour?

 She’s someone really ‘internet famous’.
 Has blue check beside her name.
 Coined a funny hashtag.
 Thousands of women take her courses about how to build their online platforms.
 They look to her as aspirational.
 They want to be like her, which is why they want to learn from her.

 In her Instagram feed, you’ll see pictures of her clients, her friends, her family.
 All of them white.